Isaacng33/PHE-on-aggregation-of-data/README.md

 ---
 ### Future Enchanments
 - Exploring Full Homomorphic Encryption for more complex computations
+- Exploring Multiple Homomorphic Encryption Libraries with a comparative analysis
-- Frontend Integration with user friendly interface
+- Frontend Integration with user friendly interface (with data visulisation techniques)
 - Scalable Storage Solutions into robust database like PostgreSQL or cloud storage
 - Enchanced Security with clodu based key management services
 - Loggin and Monitoring for audit trails and monitoring tools to track system performance